Gerba Leta Dufera

 4. International Livestock Research Institution (ILRI)

-Position and work place: Research and Development Assistant, ILRI-IPMS project; Ada PLS, Debre Zeit, Ethiopia.
+Position and work place: Research and Development Assistant, ILRI-IPMS project, Debre Zeit, Ethiopia.

 Duration: August 2005 to February 2006